flutter/website/src/docs/development/ui/widgets-intro.md

   runApp(MaterialApp(
     title: 'My app', // used by the OS task switcher
     home: SafeArea( // needed for proper padding
-      top: true, // automatically pad the top of the app
       child: MyScaffold(),
     ),
   ));